Scarlet Tanager Habits

 Male Scarlet Tanager

 The Scarlet Tanager measures 6 1/2 to 7 1/2 inches in length.
-Breeding males are brilliant red with black wings and a black tail.
+Breeding males are recognizable due to their striking red plumage, which covers their body, head, and throat.

 The female has a yellowish breast with a belly that is greenish back.
 Her wings are a grayish brown.

 Immature males have patches of red and yellow with wings and tails dark brown.
-Immature females look like the adult female.
+Immature females look like adult females.

 Scarlet Tanager Call

-Beginning at the end of July or early August, the male bird molts from his bright red and black alternate plumage to a drab, female-like basic plumage.
+Beginning at the end of July or early August, the male bird molts from his bright red and black alternate plumage to a more subdued, female-like plumage.

 Individual birds show varying degrees of red splotches until molting is complete.